Big Green Egg Pizza

 - Put into a preheated oven or Big Green Egg at 350C or more directly onto the pizza stone (this should have been allowed to get very hot beforehand).
 Cook for 7 mins until the topping is cooked.
 You dough should be crispy.

-I cook pizzas with the EGG setup with a plate setter in the feet down position and the baking stone directly on top.
+I cook pizzas with the EGG setup with a plate setter in the feet up position and the baking stone directly on top of the stainless grid.
+This way stops the bottom of your pizza burning, something that can happen when the baking stone is sitting directly on the plate setter (ConvEGGtor).

 To get your pizza into and out of the oven use a pizza peel, a wooden one to put the pizza in and a metal one to take it out.
 The standard wooden peel is good but the Super Peel is excellent.
 I imported mine from Canada a few years ago but you can now buy them in the UK at BakeryBits.co.uk.
 They’re worth every penny.